America's best child poverty-fighting program? It's spelled EITC

 The EITC, a federal tax credit for low-and middle-income working people that rewards work and offsets payroll and income taxes, along with the Child Tax Credit, lifted 9.2 million Americans—including 4.8 million children—out of poverty in 2015.

-The Earned Income Tax Credit: a key policy to support families facing wage stagnation. irle.berkeley.edu/the-earned-income-tax-credit-a-key-policy-to-support-families-facing-wage-stagnation/
+More information: The Earned Income Tax Credit: a key policy to support families facing wage stagnation. irle.berkeley.edu/the-earned-i … ing-wage-stagnation/